Here is taking a look at the different rivers of Nepal that offer the best panoramas:

 River Highlights

 - Karnali is also a significant source of cheap hydroelectricity to the regions of western Nepal.
-Home to different dolphin species, the popular adventure activities on the Karnali include white water rafting, angling and fishing.
+Home to different dolphin species, the popular adventure activities on the Karnali include white water rafting, angling, and fishing.

-- The main tributary of Karnali is the Bheri that originates from the Dolpo region.
+- The main tributary of Karnali is the Bheri, which originates from the Dolpo region.
 A beautiful white water rafting river, the Bheri is a perfect adventure zone for those looking to get away from the crowds.
 The Thuli (big) and Sani (small) are its main tributaries that meet at Ramna Ghat.
 The clear waters and sandy beaches make the Bheri River an attraction for nature and adventure lovers.

 2. Kosi or Koshi